Q: I cannot make any of the scheduled GEOC meetings this semester. Will I be penalized for not attending?

 If there are any significant issues that you feel cannot easily be corrected or that may affect the overall understandability of the proposal, you should email the proposer to request corrections (CC the GEOC Program Assistant).
 The Senate Courses and Curricula Committee takes ultimate responsibility for editing catalog copy and can address some concerns when the proposal gets to them, but they do appreciate it when GEOC can head off as many issues as possible.

 For more information about subcommittee workflow, please see the Subcommittee Workflow Org Chart.

 Q: The syllabus and/or CAR form provided by the instructor is incomplete or has some glaring flaws.
 Should I email the instructor and ask him/her to revise it?

 A: It depends.
-The university has instituted guidelines about what should be included in a syllabus, so some information is more strenuously recommended.
+The university has instituted guidelines about what should be included in a syllabus, and some information is more strenuously recommended.
 Your subcommittee’s primary responsibility is to evaluate the course to determine whether or not it adequately addresses your content area or competency criteria.
-If the inadequacy of the syllabus prevents you from making this determination, then you can either reject the course outright or send the syllabus back to the instructor and/or Departmental C&C for revision.
+If the inadequacy of the syllabus prevents you from making this determination, then you should contact the proposer directly to request revisions.